 Duration and frequency of treatment depends on the complaint and the person's ability to change.
-Acute problems may require one to three visits over two weeks, whereas a course of acupuncture for a chronic problem may require 12 treatments, these are one a week for four weeks and then depending on the pain or issue over a three month period, to see positive results.
+Acute problems may require one to three visits over two weeks, whereas a course of acupuncture for a chronic problem may require up to a dozen treatments.
+These are usually once a week for four weeks and then depending fortnightly or montly depending on the pain or issue over a three month period.

-Herbal tonics for restoring healthy internal organ function may require weeks of use, whereas herbs for colds and flu can show good results in hours.
-Generally we say that for each year you have had the problem will take a month of herbal treatment.
-Ie Constipated for 12 months may take a month to rectify.
+Herbal tonics for restoring healthy internal organ function may require weeks of use, whereas results for herbs for acute conditions can be seen within hours or days.
+Generally we say that each year you have had the problem will require a month of herbal treatment.
+For example, constipated for 12 months may take a month to rectify.

 Each treatment is tailored to your own symptoms and individual body's functioning.
-Because it is a gentle, non-invasive therapy acupuncture may take several sessions to be effective depending on the condition being treated, and every body responds differently.
+Because it is a gentle, non-invasive therapy acupuncture may take several sessions depending on the condition being treated, and every body responds differently.

 For more information about acupuncture see our frequently asked questions page.